 I have seen cases where, for example, a white candidate had a slim file, yet the language is celebratory and expansive.
 An Indigenous candidate went through a similar process with an empirically more extensive file that was described as just meeting the grade.

 These are forms of cognitive bias.
 They are not overt discrimination.
 They occur within the technical language of evaluation and assessment using the criteria’s of ‘excellence.’
-I find no overt racialized prejudice, but rather the lurking unconscious forms that require individuals to engage in self-critical review.
+I find no overt racialized prejudice, but rather the lurking unconscious forms that require individuals to engage in self-critical review - even among those individuals who pride themselves on being liberal or progressive.

 This reveals one of the difficulties we have with collegial governance.
 The first line of decision making and mentoring is in the unit, that is where the documents are assembled, the reports produced, and the 'narrative' of the file created through the discussion of the unit level promotion and tenure committee.